St Bene't's Church: Bells

 From its earliest days until the 17th century, the University paid the church to use its bells.
 A document of 1273 records that the rector agreed to the bells being rung for the University provided the "customary gratification" was paid.
 This became an annual sum of six shillings and eight pence which was paid as late as 1624, after the tower of Great St Mary's had been completed.
 In 1655 the University gave thirty shillings "as a free gift" towards the repair of the bells.

-The tower has a ring of six bells, five of which are 16th or 17th century.
-Oldest is the second bell, cast by an unknown bellfounder in 1588.
+The tower has a ring of six bells, five of which date from the 16th or 17th centuries.
+The oldest is the second bell, cast by an unknown bellfounder in 1588.
 A local founder, Richard Holdfield of Cambridge, cast the third bell in 1607 and the fifth bell in 1610.
 John Draper of Thetford cast the tenor bell in 1618 and Robert Gurney of Bury St Edmunds cast the treble bell in 1663.
 The youngest is the fourth bell, cast by William Dobson of Downham Market in 1825.
 Dobson was a prolific bellfounder and 233 of his bells are known to survive.
 Surviving bells by Holdfield, Draper or Gurney are much rarer.

 People

 Michael Ramsey, who later became Archbishop of Canterbury, was vicar 1938-1940.
-Brothers of the Society of Saint Francis (among them Br Michael (Fisher)) served at St Bene't's from 1945 until 2005.
+Brothers of the Society of Saint Francis (among them Br Michael Fisher) served at St Bene't's from 1945 until 2005.
 The Revd Canon Angela Tilby, a regular contributor to BBC Radio 4's Thought for the Day, was vicar, 2007–11.
 The Revd Canon Anna Matthews, previously precentor of St Albans Cathedral, served as vicar from September 2012 until her death in March 2023.
-Revd Dr James Gardom, usually Dean of Pembroke College, took over the post 2023-24.
+Revd Dr James Gardom, usually Dean of Pembroke College, took over the post from 2023-24.
 The Revd Devin McLachlan has been Vicar since 13 September 2024.

-Fabian Stedman (1640–1713), a pioneer in the development of change ringing, was clerk of the parish in the mid 17th century.
+Fabian Stedman (1640–1713), a pioneer in the development of change ringing, was clerk of the parish in the mid-17th century.